Not Normally Required

 Built using substantially non-combustible materials

-Our buildings are built using substantially non-combustible materials, meaning that we can construct your garden room as close to a boundary as you require; we just need 400mm from any obstacle for access and construction.
+Our buildings are built using substantially non-combustible materials, which means that we can construct your garden room as close to a boundary as you require.
+We simply need 400mm from any solid obstacle for access and construction purposes.

 Extended height option garden rooms:

 We are able to construct your garden room up to a height of 3 metres, however, the building would either have to be situated 2 metres or more from your boundary, or you would have to apply for planning permission.